Introduce

 , swrjs

-Alova provides a comprehensive solution for complex request scenarios, which we call request strategy. they include client request strategies and server request strategies.
+alova provides comprehensive solutions for complex request scenarios, which we call Request Strategy , encompassing both client-side and server-side request strategies.

 Client request strategy